 Step 1 – Choose a topic of interest

 |What annoys you about this topic?||An excellent product idea solves an annoyance that you have.
-This way, at least you know that you are solving a real problem and not a problem you think someone else have.
-By answering this question, you may start seeing some needs that a product idea could fulfill.|
+By focusing on your own annoyances, you know you are solving a real problem and not a problem you think someone else have.

 |What excites you about this topic?||An excellent product idea should be connected to something you are excited about.
-For instance, you may be excited about something that relieves your annoyance.
-Hence answering this question may give you hints about what you want a product to do for you.
-If you are not excited about anything related to this topic, this is not the topic for you.
-Go back and choose another topic.
+For instance, you may be excited about something that relieves your annoyances.
+Or, you may feel that the topic you have chosen is deeply exciting for some specific reasons.
+Whatever it is, just write down some reason for your excitement.